 And that was that for a few years.
 Fast forward to my 40th birthday and I decided that a great way to celebrate would be to climb 40 hills that year - starting off with Cheviot in Northumberland one superb snowy day in March 2013, then Hedgehope hill again in the snow, and then I headed over to the Lake District to continue climbing Wainwrights but this time knowing I was doing so having found out about Alfred Wainwright and bought a box set of his beautiful books.

-Foolishly what I didn't do is keep a good journal of where I climbed and when, and, with having been working on the Northumberland guidebook for the past four years, it's been a while since I've properly been in the swing of exploring the Wainwrights so I've kind of forgotten everywhere I've been.
-There have been some unforgettable adventures, though, including a number of summit wild camps, and I'm really looking forward to starting again when it's safe to do so.
+Foolishly what I didn't do is keep a good journal of where I climbed and when, and, with having been working on the Northumberland guidebook for the past four years, it's been a while since I've properly been into the swing of exploring the Wainwrights so I've forgotten some of where I've been.
 I think I'm up to about 110 out of 214 - shall check through my photos and maps to be sure.

 My last venture over to the Lake District was before Covid struck, back in Feb 2020, when I headed over one icy weekend to climb Selside Pike and Branstree above Haweswater Reservoir, a wonderfully peaceful part of the Lake District.
 Conditions were stunning, with mackerel skies, a dusting of snow and barely another soul around - the fells were so quiet that a herd of red deer passed by while I sat and had lunch - a magical day to be up paying my respects to Wainwright and giving thanks to him for his beautiful books that encourage me and many others to explore the Lake District more intimately than we otherwise might.